 All the work will be culled from the photographer's recent images that he's captured in the past year.

 "Most of my images are shot right in our backyard in Eastern Summit County, but there may be some images from Southern Utah," Lansche said.
-"We were down there camping for a few days in February and I slipped into Monument Valley for a while."

 There will be a piece that Lansche took of a river in Southern Idaho.